Control of Metastable States by Heat Flux in the Hamiltonian Potts Model: Global thermodynamics

 Hereafter, we call these ``global thermodynamic quantities."
 We then define a global temperature and a global free energy density to characterize the heat conduction states as the mean value of the respective local values as

 In the linear response regime, the quantities defined by the spatial integration such as \eqref{e:globalS}, \eqref{e:globalT} and \eqref{e:globalf} are estimated by the trapezoidal rule.
-Thus the global quantities are represented by corresponding local thermodynamic quantities at the mid-point $x=L_x/2$.
-This indicates that the non-equilibrium entropy in \eqref{e:globalS} is approximated by the equilibrium entropy function; i.e.,
+Thus the global quantities are represented by corresponding local thermodynamic quantities at the midpoint $x=L_x/2$.
+This indicates that the nonequilibrium entropy in \eqref{e:globalS} is approximated by the equilibrium entropy function; i.e.,

 where $\ep$ is a dimensionless small parameter proportional to $J$.
 Straightforwardly, the global thermodynamic quantities in heat conduction satisfy the fundamental relation of thermodynamics